 For instance, to block your daily 4pm coffee and muffin craving, drink a bottle of water or unsweetened tea at 3:30.
 Then, go for a quick walk or do a yoga stretch.
 Hey, if anyone looks askance, just shrug and say: “Some people take smoke breaks.
 This is healthier.”

 Now that you’ve got a new healthy eating plan…

 No need to go “Biggest Loser” on us.
 Slow and steady win the race.

 While a marathon is an awesome goal, it’s the little steps each day that lead you there.

-Want to learn more about getting healthy and fit?
-Leave a comment below or email me:
+Want more info on getting healthy and fit?
+Leave a comment below or email: troy

-Here’s more info on the link between obesity and cancer from Cancer Research UK:
+To learn more about the link between obesity and cancer, watch this video from Cancer Research UK.
+And thanks for reading!